tembo-io/trunk/README.md

 ```

 ### `trunk install`
-- Downloads Postgres extensions from the Trunk registry and installs in whichever environment trunk is run.
+Downloads Postgres extensions from the Trunk registry and installs into your environment (only Ubuntu suppot at this time).

-- Supports nested dependencies, e.g. installing `extension_a` will automatically install `extension_b` if required.
+Supports nested dependencies, e.g. installing `extension_a` will automatically install `extension_b` if required.

 ```shell
 ❯ trunk install pgmq